Drusssl/Graph_based_network_design_and_uncertainity_analysis/README.md

-readme_content = """# Statistical Analysis of Chemical Transformation Kinetics using MCMC

 This repository contains a Python implementation of the methodology described in the paper **"Statistical Analysis of Chemical Transformation Kinetics Using Markov-Chain Monte Carlo Methods" (Görlitz et al., 2011)**.